mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 [//]: # (We harp on that black is ground in this course - I'm not certain why that was historically done here and I'm certainly on board to converting to conventional standards (including shifting red to white and blue to black {I might have that backwords}).
 But, we should change all the proto board connections to be consistent?
 Buy a bunch of green banana cables?
 I'm genuinely in favor of this and it will require revisions to subsequent lab guides.)
 -->

-2. We will set the outputs of channel 2 and 3 to $15\text{ V}$.
+2. We will set the outputs of Channel 2 and 3 to $15\text{ V}$ in an upcoming step.
 Predict what the voltages will be at each of the 4 output terminals (whenever someone refers to a voltage at a location, they always mean "relative to ground").

 3. Using banana cables, how would you connect your DMM to the power supply to measure the voltage at these terminals?
 Sketch it in your notebook (*Hint:* don't use the minigrabbers since there's no sensible place to grab with them).

-4. Set the voltages and turn on the outputs of channels 2 and 3.
+4. Set the voltages and turn on the outputs of Channels 2 and 3.
 Set up your DMM to measure the voltages at each terminal.
 Do your results match your predictions?

 ![Keysight EDU36311A DC power supply connections](../resources/lab1fig/EDU36311A.png){#fig:ps width="20cm"}